Reform and Representation: A New Method Applied to Recent Electoral Changes

 Can electoral reforms such as an independent redistricting commission and the top-two primary create conditions that lead to better legislative representation?
 We explore this question by presenting a new method for measuring a key indicator of representation – the congruence between a legislator's ideological position and the average position of her district's voters.
-We do this by combining two cutting-edge methods: the joint classification of voters and political candidates on the same ideological scale using a common policy survey, along with multilevel regression and post-stratification to estimate the position of the average voter across many districts in multiple elections.
-After describing and validating our approach, we use it to study the recent impact of electoral reforms in California.
-We draw on the predictions of reforms and the logic of spatial voting to show how the Citizens Redistricting Commission and the top-two primary might lead to a better fit between the state’s voters and lawmakers.
-Then, by comparing levels of congruence and other trends in elections before (2010) and after (2012) the implementation of reform, we show that California’s electoral experiments did not bring their hoped-for effects.
-If anything, legislators strayed further from their district’s average voter in 2012.
-In sum, this paper lays out a replicable, practical method of gauging legislative representation, and applies it to show that attempts to improve representation do not always bear fruit.
+Our novel approach combines two methods: the joint classification of voters and political candidates on the same ideological scale, along with multilevel regression and post-stratification to estimate the position of the average voter across many districts in multiple elections.
+After validating our approach, we use it to study the recent impact of reforms in California, showing that they did not bring their hoped-for effects.

-Keywords: primaries, representation, elections, redistricting, polarization, MRP, ideal points, Californiaworking papers series
+Keywords: primaries, representation, elections, redistricting, polarization, MRP, ideal points, California